 (2)An order modifying a decision must state whether it changes the appellate judgment.
 A modification that does not change the appellate judgment does not extend the finality date of the decision.
 If a modification changes the appellate judgment, the finality period runs from the filing date of the modification order.

 (c) Consent to increase or decrease in amount of judgment

-If an appellate division decision conditions the affirmance of a money judgment on a party's consent to an increase or decrease in the amount, the judgment is reversed unless, before the decision is final under (a), the party serves and files two copies of a consent in the appellate division.
+If an appellate division decision conditions the affirmance of a money judgment on a party's consent to an increase or decrease in the amount, the judgment is reversed unless, before the decision is final under (a), the party serves and files a copy of a consent in the appellate division.
 If a consent is filed, the finality period runs from the filing date of the consent.
-The clerk must send one file-stamped copy of the consent to the trial court with the remittitur.
+The clerk must send one filed-endorsed copy of the consent to the trial court with the remittitur.